Author: jrsupermoore

 Ride the Hot Stick

-Aside from Easter egg-like scoring techniques–and a whole article could be written on nhl-stanley-cup-4those–the key to success in Stanley Cup is utilizing your star icemen.
+Aside from Easter egg-like scoring techniques–and a whole article could be written on those–the key to success in Stanley Cup is utilizing your star icemen.
 I recently played a season with the Buffalo Sabres where I rode the stick of nameless #89 for over 100 goals and over 70 wins.
 I wasn’t familiar with this jersey’s real life counterpart, but some players are easily identifiable: #99 on the Kings, #88 on the Flyers, #s 88 and 89 on the Penguins, #89 on the Redwings, etc, all correspond to real life players.
 In addition to the great goalies, these are the guys that matter.
 Especially when against a slower team, it’s conducive to become your star player, whose icon you’ll be able to find in the top corner of the screen.
 Cruise down the rink and poke check the puck handler till it pops free and you can claim it.
 Avoid defenders until you can use the lay up approach and try to slip it in past the goalie.
 The more opportunities you give your star players the better.
 Since the goalies are difficult to score on, you’ll want to be a puck hog with the big boys.

 The obvious aim of hockey is to score goals.
 But if you play hockey or watch, you’re gonna want to throw out a lot of your knowledge.
 There are virtually no rebound opportunities.
 While you can get some goals with the old back post pass, it’s more affective to approach from the right or left side like you would a lay up in basketball.
 Right as you’re about to get smashed by the big guy in pads, cut across the goal and shoot before the goalie catches up.
 This works best with fast players, who are also generally those with the best aim.
 These are the ways of scoring which resemble the sport Stanley Cup means to represent, but there are many other unconventional ways.
 By playing around with the X button, which by design is the “dump” action, you can discover ways to fool the goalie into leaving the net for an open rebound shot.